KevinOneSixDotNet/KevinOneSixDotNet/README.md

 <br/>
 -I made the fork to demonstrate via a PR some of things I would do to architect his initial version using conventions more
 <br/>
--familiar to Object Oriented Programming.
+familiar to Object Oriented Programming.
 I also wanted to demonstrate some of my approaches to refactoring.

 3.) <a href="https://github.com/KevinOneSixDotNet/swerdle">Swerdle</a>: This a clone of the popular daily online game Wordle.
-It is done using React + Typescript and backed with a simple asp net core API.
+It is done using React + Typescript and backed with a simple asp net core API using .NET 6.
 <br/>
--It is currently hosted as a docker containt on a Google Cloud App Engine instance: https://swerdle.ue.r.appspot.com/
+-It is currently hosted as a docker container on a Google Cloud App Engine instance: https://swerdle.ue.r.appspot.com/
 <br/>
--It does not use redux and use's React State hooks + browser local storage to persist state across browser sessions.
+-It does not use redux and use's React State hooks + browser local storage to persist state across browser sessions + page refreshes.

 4.)
-Interview Problems: This is combination of various smaller projects that I have encountered in interviews over the year.
+Interview Problems (Coming Soon): This is combination of various smaller projects that I have encountered in interviews over the year.
 <br/>
 -Linked List demonstrates a C# implementation of a Linked List without using the .NET framework collections that are provided.
 It has basic unit tests to demonstrate its correctness, as well as the scope of what it supports.
 <br/>